What are the Symptoms of Candida ?

 What causes Candida Albicans?

 Candida Albicans can grow and proliferate if you have had a history of taking several antibiotics as a child or as an adult or taken antibiotics for Acne.
 You may have also consumed a high sugar or high yeast diet including foods such as bread, stock cubes, soya sauce balsamic vinegar or alcohol.
-All of these factors may contribute to Candida growing.
+All of these factors may contribute to Candida growing and lead to overgrowth and, possibly, infection.